 Elizabeth Eero Irving is a professional artist living and working in Fairbanks, Alaska.
 She received her B.F.A (1996) in Documentary Photography as a Kreielshiemer Scholar from Cornish College of the Arts.
 She received her MFA (2013) in painting through Johnson State College in conjunction with the Vermont Studio Center.

-Proficient in many art mediums, her work spans painting, photography, quilting, collage, and bookmaking.
+Proficient in many art mediums, her work reflects her love of and belonging in the landscape of the wild north.
 She is the recipient of a Rasmuson Project Award (2006) and has also been awarded a Connie Boochever Artist Fellowship from the Alaska Arts and Culture Foundation, administered by the Alaska State Council on the Arts (2007).
-In addition, she is the founding member of Fairbanks Sketchers.